zhenxuan00/triple-gan/README.md

-# Triple Generative Adversarial Nets
+# Triple Generative Adversarial Nets (Triple-GAN)
 ## [Chongxuan Li](https://github.com/zhenxuan00), Kun Xu, Jun Zhu and Bo Zhang

 Code for reproducing most of the results in the [paper](https://arxiv.org/abs/1703.02291).
-A unified GAN model for classification and class-conditional generation in semi-supervised learning.
+Triple-GAN: a unified GAN model for classification and class-conditional generation in semi-supervised learning.

 Warning: the code is still under development.